 I see, but it must be quite a challenge to keep the participation fees low.

-Yes, but there are two enabling factors; First is that most PyCons, including PyCon JP, are managed and operated by volunteer staff.
+First is that most PyCons, including PyCon JP, are managed and operated by volunteer staff.
 Second is that many companies sponsor the events.
 Thanks to sponsoring companies, we are able to continue the events.

 I heard that PyCon JP sponsoring slots often sell out!